dharmafly/noodle/docs/8. Adding to noodle.md

 ## Supporting different web documents

-By default noodle supports html, json, standard feeds and xml web documents. noodle also provides a concise environment for developers to write their own type modules with prior knowledge only needed in [promises](https://github.com/kriskowal/q).
+By default noodle supports html, json, standard feeds and xml web documents but noodle also provides a concise environment for developers to write their own type modules with prior knowledge only needed in [promises](https://github.com/kriskowal/q).